 - Can you take pictures of them?

-- Do some research to see if they are evaluable and have someone sell it on e-bay for you or contact an antique dealer?
+- Do some research to see if they are valuable and have someone sell them on eBay for you or contact an antique dealer.

 Staying surrounded by things that remind you of the past or which you respond to predictably may prevent you from moving ahead with your life.
 Remember they are just things you will still have the memories.
 After you have completed downsizing you will end up with a beautiful home, filled only with what you need and love, that uses every inch of space the way you want.
 You will have control over your environment and freedom from chaos.

-Need help with downsizing, contact Mind over Clutter for a one hour free assessment in-person or virtually over Skype.
+Need help with downsizing, contact Mind over Clutter for a complimentary 30-minute chat on Zoom.

 Julie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, virtually using Zoom.
 She has been working with clients since 2006 to provide customized organizing solutions to suit their individual needs and situation.
 She uses her love of teaching to reduce clutter, in your home, office, mind and time.
 She guides and supports you to be accountable for your time, to complete projects and reach your goals.
 If you’re in a difficult transition Julie can coach you to break-free of emotional clutter constraining you from living life on your terms.
 Online courses are available to help instruct, coach and support your organizing projects.
 Get started by downloading Tips for Reorganizing 9 Rooms.

 Contact her at firstname.lastname@example.org